 Prof. Dr. Hansjörg Dilger

-Professor of Social and Cultural Anthropology; Head of Institute; Dean for Research (Dept. of Political and Social Sciences); Head of the Research Area Medical Anthropology
+Professor of Social and Cultural Anthropology; Head of the Institute of SCA; Dean for Research (Dept. of Political and Social Sciences); Head of the Research Area Medical Anthropology

 Appointments only via secretary's office, Mrs. Baerbel Schiller

 1999-2004 Ph.D. in Social Anthropology, Freie Universität Berlin.
 Thesis: “The Power of AIDS.
 Kinship, Belonging and the Morality of Illness and Death in the Context of Rural-Urban Migration in Tanzania”